mandiant/ioc_writer/examples/openioc_to_yara/README.txt

 Boolean expressions, such as '$a or ($b and $c)' are derived from the logic tree that is represented an the OpenIOC XML.
-The children of Indicator nodes, IndicatorItem or more Indicator nodes, are used to generate the neccesary boolean operators and string identifiers.
+The children of Indicator nodes, IndicatorItem or more Indicator nodes, are used to generate the necessary boolean operators and string identifiers.
 	Example IOC ids:
 		1ae7c501-12bf-41a4-b8a2-7d5209a01bb7